Skip to main content

 The harness never injects anything into your agent’s conversation.
 Instead:

-• After each turn, the harness evaluates the session on the PandaProbe platform in a detached background task.
+• After each turn, the harness scores the turn’s new traces on the PandaProbe platform in a detached background task.

-• When quality degrades, it posts a structured diagnostic notice to a filesystem mailbox — nothing enters the message queue.
+• When the trajectory degrades, it posts a structured diagnostic notice to a filesystem mailbox.
+Your agent never sees it — the repair agent does.

 The closed loop

-Detecting failures and writing rules is only half the job — an open loop trusts every self-authored rule immediately, injects every rule into every prompt, and never notices when a new rule breaks something old.
-Since v0.6 the loop is closed, on three principles:
+Detecting failures and writing rules is only half the job — an open loop trusts every self-authored rule immediately and never notices when a new rule breaks something old.
+The harness closes it:

+• Evidence before trust.
 A new rule enters as a candidate.
 The harness validates it — by replaying the captured failure with the rule in force, or by watching the next live sessions — and promotes it to active only when it demonstrably helps.
 Unhelpful candidates are retired with a journaled reason.
+Neither agent can promote a rule; that would be a self-approving loop.

 Vocabulary